owaiscbl/owaiscbl/README.md

 - 👋 Hi, I’m @owaiscbl
 - 👀 I’m interested in softwares
 - 🌱 I’m continuously learning new things
-- 💞️ I’m open for work
-- 📫 Reach me on developer@owaisnoor.info
+- 📫 Reach me on itsowaisnoor@gmail.com

 <!---
 owaiscbl/owaiscbl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.